Graphic of people pole-vaulting to get to a flag

 You can go it alone and own the category, but you’ll need a strategy that depends on where you are, and the capital to back it up.

-There are also cases where it's not necessarily the first that owns the category; someone with more resources can come along and steal your position.
+A later entrant with greater resources can come along and claim the category position.
 You just want to be mindful of those things and kind of think about the timing.

 Live in balance